gosiarutkowska/weather-app-angular/README.md

 INSTALATION:

-- After cloned repository go to 'app-weather' folder and run *npm install*
+- After cloned repository go to 'weather-app' folder and run *npm install*

 LAUNCH
 - Paste key for AgmCoreModule in App.module